basilw7/Object-Recognition-and-Curvature-Histograms/README.md

 ### 2. Running script on partial 3 dimensional pieces

 ### 1. Creating Prototypes
-.obj to .prt
+##### .obj to .prt
 The prototype files (.prt) are the curvature histograms to be used in comparison.
 When going from .obj to histograms the file is projected onto the x-y plane.
 The curvature of each point will be calculated from this profile.
 A 3D viewer will be useful at this point to save the desired orientation.
 Look at profile looking at the x-y plane before saving.
-Use 3DCompare.pl is the prototype creation mode:
+Use 3DCompare.pl is the prototype creation mode (`@parts = (1,0,0,0)`):

-`3DCompare.pl prototype_object-1.obj prototype_object-1.obj ... prototype_object-n.obj`
+On the command run the script with all the prototype .obj files as arguments.
-with: `@parts = (1,0,0,0)`
+*Example:* `3DCompare.pl prototype_object-1.obj prototype_object-2.obj ... prototype_object-n.obj`

 ### 2. Running 3Dcompare.pl to compare pieces and Prototype files
 There are two run modes that will be used.
 3DCompare.pl mode: 0 1 1 1 and 3DCompare.pl mode: 0 0 0 1

 3DCompare.pl with `@parts = (0,1,1,1)`
 Should be used the first time.
 The script will create the curvature histograms for comparison, interpolates histogram files, and then runs comparison.
-`3DCompare.pl partial_object-1.obj partial_object-1.obj ... partial_object-n.obj`
+*Example:* `3DCompare.pl partial_object-1.obj partial_object-1.obj ... partial_object-n.obj`

 3DCompare.pl with `@parts = (0,0,0,1)`
 Will just perform the last step.
 This is useful when fine tuning parameters.
 They can be edited in Perl script.
 Look near the top for: